 Will the increase in universal life insurance premiums with age make the policy unaffordable?

-The increase in universal life insurance premiums with age can sometimes make the policy unaffordable for certain individuals, especially if they did not anticipate or plan for the rising costs.
+The increase in universal life insurance premiums with age can sometimes make the policy unaffordable for specific individuals, especially if they did not anticipate or plan for the rising costs.
 To avoid this situation, it is crucial to carefully consider your long-term financial goals and budget when purchasing a universal life insurance policy.

 Is there a maximum age limit for purchasing universal life insurance?